teambit/docs/docs/bit-workspace/component-monorepo.md

 ---
-id: workspace
+id: component-monorepo
-title: Local Workspace
+title: Component Monorepo
 ---

 The Bit Workspace is a local development environment for Bit Components.
 The local workspace gives you a monolithic development experience for building Bit Components and reusing components built by other teams.